mapbender/mapbender-documentation/en/architecture/components.rst

 Mapbender
 **********
 Mapbender is a collection of bundles.
-Only the MapbenderCoreBundle and the FOMBundles are mandatory.
+Only the MapbenderCoreBundle and the FOMBundle are mandatory.

 There are optional bundles like: